-Students applying for the joint or dual degrees also must apply to the School of Social Work or the Graduate School and complete all appropriate requirements toward admission to that program.
+Students applying for the joint degrees also must apply to the Diana R. Garland School of Social Work, the Law School or the Graduate School and complete all appropriate requirements toward admission to that program.

 Upon acceptance, students will receive a letter of admission into the M.Div., M.T.S., or M.A.C.M. program and an Acceptance Acknowledgement Form.
 Students are required to submit a completed form and remit a nonrefundable enrollment deposit of \$300, paid online or with check payable to Baylor University and mailed to Truett Seminary.
 When enrollment is completed, that fee will be placed toward tuition and fees.
-If enrollment is not completed by 12th class day, the fee will be forfeited.
+If enrollment is not completed by the 12th class day, the fee will be forfeited.